Frequently Asked Questions

 Most reactions were seen within the first 7 days after the injection.
 Over 93% of dogs did not show any signs of post procedure pain.
 When pain was detected, it was most commonly seen in the first 2 days.
 No pain management medications were used in the study.
 Vomiting was most commonly seen on the day of the injection (within 1 minute and 4 hours after the injection).
 It is recommended to withhold food for 12 hours prior to injection to help prevent vomiting, which occurred in 4% of dogs.
 Your dog's testicles may remain slightly enlarged but non-painful for a few months after the injection.
 Proper injection technique and owner observation post-injection is critical to avoid any potential undesirable side effects.

 Are there any studies on long-term side effects?
-Yes, we followed 40 dogs for over two years and have data on many of these dogs for over 5 years.
-Since 1999, when the initial clinical studies were performed, there have not been any reports of long-term side effects.
+Yes, 40 dogs were studied for over two years (fourteen in human years) and a few of the dogs were informally checked to be fine after 5 years.
+Since 1999, when the initial clinical studies were performed, there have not been any reports of long-term side effects related to the procedure.

 Will the dog look intact after the procedure?
 Yes.
 Cosmetic testicular implants like Neuticles should not be needed or used.

 How can an injection into the testicles be "virtually painless"?
 Pain is either somatic or visceral.
-Surely, any needle inserted through the skin will cause somatic pain for an instant.
-However, the needle used for this procedure is a very fine 28 gauge needle that people over forty may even find hard to see, minimizing that pain.
+Any needle inserted through the skin will cause somatic pain for an instant.
+However, the needle used for this procedure is a very fine 30 guage Botox needle that people over forty may even find hard to see, minimizing that pain.